kronosGR/Georgios-Katsanakis-semester-project-2/README.md

 * SASS
 * JS components
 * Strapi hosted on heroku and configured to save the images to cloudinary when uploaded through strapi
+* Add product and upload images to cloudinary and add the url to strapi and the Database

 ## Notes